Why Oracle Should Cede Control of Java SE

 Despite the potential to grow Java SE by ceding control, Oracle seems content to hold on to its place as the steward of JDK development.
 But that could change given the tempestuous relationship Oracle has with parts of the Java community.
 Oracle has been at loggerheads with the community over both Java SE and Java EE...
 Oracle may at some point decide it is easier to just cede control rather than having to keep soothing the ruffled feathers that keep occurring among its Java partners.

-Will NEVER happen (Score:2)
+Will NEVER happen (Score:3)

 I think they acquired Sun (and Java as a result) as a dick move towards Google.
 If they had any inclination to do so, way back then would have been the opportune time.
 Doing so now would be seen as admitting defeat (as if the court loss wasn't a big enough statement).